 A debtor's first defense is to negate one of the sworn account elements, discussed in III.
 Assuming a proper verified answer is filed, debtor prevails if creditor fails to prove a required element.
 Debtor's counsel should carefully review the petition.
 Is the sworn account affidavit proper?
 Is the account consistent with the petition?
-Is the seller on the attached invoice or statement the same as the plaintiff?
+Is the creditor identified on the account documents the same as the creditor named on the petition and the sworn account affidavit?
 Is the debtor's name identical on the invoices, statement, and petition?
 Any variance could open the account to attack under the "Stranger to the Transaction" defense.
+See Attachments to Petition, discussed at page 9.